open-telemetry/opentelemetry-collector-contrib/receiver/fluentforwardreceiver/README.md

  - If using TCP, it will start a UDP server on the same port to deliver heartbeat echos, as per the spec.

+Fluentforward doesn't have a native notion of log body, severity, resources and so on.
+We could considere evething as structured body or attributes.
+Attributes has been choosed to ease processors manipulation.
+With `mappings` config you can move a fluent attribute to a body attribute or as severity text.
+In this case, all found attributes will be moved.

 Here is a basic example config that makes the receiver listen on all interfaces on port 8006: